jgamper/Teaching-ism-2023/Lecture1/test/Laura_Mažeikaitė_Test1.md

 3. What are the 4 reasons for lack of correlation between offline performance gain and business value gain?
 Make up a hypothetical example - name concrete offline metrics, and business metrics.

-1 Value performance saturation (there are business problems for which it is not possible to indefinitely drive value from model performance gains);
+1: Value performance saturation (there are business problems for which it is not possible to indefinitely drive value from model performance gains);
-2 Segment saturation (disagreement rate goes down as models improve on each other, leading to a reduction in the user population which is exposed to a treatment, and the power to detect value gains);
+2: Segment saturation (disagreement rate goes down as models improve on each other, leading to a reduction in the user population which is exposed to a treatment, and the power to detect value gains);
-3 Uncanny Valley effect (improving models can result in a negative effect on value due to people not always reacting positively to accurate predictions about them);
+3: Uncanny Valley effect (improving models can result in a negative effect on value due to people not always reacting positively to accurate predictions about them);
-4 Proxy over-optimization (proxies that are over-optimizing can distract users away from their goal)
+4: Proxy over-optimization (proxies that are over-optimizing can distract users away from their goal)

 Example: improving the performance of the model (which can be, e.g., evaluated by Mean Reciprocal Rank) does not necessarily lead to business value gain (e.g., improvement in such business metrics as conversion rate).
-For instance, an online platform with recommender system, ranking the most relevant products at the top of the recommendation list, with a goal to increase conversion rates by providing personalized recommendations to the users.
-The model’s performance can be improved by improving the ranking and Mean Reciprocal Rank metric, but that will not necessarily lead to business gain.
+For instance, an online platform with recommender system, ranking the most relevant products at the top of the recommendation list, might have a goal to increase conversion rates by providing personalized recommendations to the users.
+The model’s performance can be enhanced by improving the ranking and Mean Reciprocal Rank metric, but that will not necessarily lead to business value gain.
 It might be the case that users click on products recommended to them but not purchase them.
 Customers might care about other factors, not addressed by improvements in Mean Reciprocal Rank (e.g., pricing, etc.)

 4. What is git?
 Describe the most often used git commands?